paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-042-low-income-housing-preservation-and-resident-homeownership.md

 ### Statutory Notes

 #### References in Text
 The Housing and Community Development Act of 1987, referred to in pars.
 (1) and (2), is Pub.
 L. 100–242, Feb.
 5, 1988, 101 Stat.
-1815, as amended.
+1815.
 Subtitle B of title II of the Act is classified generally to this subchapter (§ 4101 et seq.).
 For complete classification of this Act to the Code, see Short Title of 1988 Amendment note under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 #### Codification
 Section was enacted as part of the Cranston-Gonzalez National Affordable Housing Act, and not as part of the Low-Income Housing Preservation and Resident Homeownership Act of 1990 which comprises this chapter.